OpenResearchInstitute/dialogus/README.md

 If your local host machine is not running Linux, or if you don't want to clutter up your machine with the cross-platform toolchain, you may find it convenient to do the cross-platform building in a (Docker) container.
-For example, I've used this method to build the application on a Mac.
+For example, I now use this method routinely to build the application on a Mac.

+### Building with a Command Line in a Container (Old and Busted)

+This is the OLD WAY of building Dialogus, last used with opulent_voice.c.
+Please don't use this way for new development.

-`Dockerfile` contains the steps to build the container image:
+`Dockerfile.script` contains the steps to build the container image.
+Here's how:

 ```
-docker build --platform linux/amd64 -t build-application .
+docker build -f Dockerfile.script --platform linux/amd64 -t build-application .
 ```

 Create a shell script to perform the build operation(s) you need.
-The commands are just like the ones we used in the previous section.
+The commands are just like the ones we used to build manually.
 The file `build-both-loopback-rx.sh` is an example of such a script.

 To run the script in the container, use a command like this: